-Either press CTRL+SHIFT+E in the web editor, Ctrl+Shift+T in the desktop editor or from the menu, select Tags and then Expand Tags.
-F2 also works in the desktop editor.
+Press CTRL+SHIFT+E in the web editor, Ctrl+Shift+T or F2 in the desktop editor or from the menu, select Tags , Expand Tags.

 Tag content is presented.

 Edited tags are displayed in yellow to indicate differences from a source tag.

 To insert a custom tag or custom paired tag into the target: